Last Updated on April 28, 2021 by Maggie Sutton

-The weeklong celebration of our emergency medical services professionals began in 1974 and was the brainchild of the American College of Emergency Physicians.
+The weeklong celebration of our EMS professionals began in 1974, thanks to the American College of Emergency Physicians.
 Today, the National Association of Emergency Medical Technicians joins with the American College of Emergency Physicians in sponsoring the National Emergency Medical Services Week each year.

-The EMS heroes in our communities respond all day, every day, and in all types of weather.
+The EMS heroes in our communities respond all day, every day, and to all kinds of medical emergencies.
 These highly trained professionals bring their skill and compassion with them as they assist people in medical crisis.
+We might not give a second thought to the fact that life-saving medical care is just a phone call away.
+Without the training and service of EMS professionals, that wouldn’t be the case.
+We are so lucky and thankful to have our EMS professionals!

-There are many fun ways to recognize the impact that EMS makes on our lives during National Emergency Services Week.
+There are many fun ways to recognize and say thank you for the impact that EMS makes on our lives during National Emergency Services Week.
 Some excellent suggestions include:

-- Community reception to host survivors and EMS personnel
+- Host a community reception to connect medical emergency survivors and EMS personnel

 - Participate in the National EMS Memorial Bike Ride